rarebreed/rarebreed.github.io/_drafts/2016-08-05-tools-of-the-trade.md

 space time efficiencies of data structures and the algorithms that work on them.
 For the above data structures, one should be able to do the following:

-- traversal (going through all elements one by one)
+- traversal (going through all elements of a data structure one by one)
 - mapping (applying a function to all elements)
 - folding
 - searching (does an item exist in this structure)
 - sorting (order elements on some criteria)
 - adding new items
 - deleting items
 - balancing (preserving runtime efficiency)
 - comparing (are 2 structures equivalent)
+- commonality
+- best fit

 # Concurrency and parallelism